 Ben Wickert devotes most of his time at Raizner Slania LLP to property damage disputes and commercial first-party insurance litigation and appeals.
 As a Senior Attorney, Mr. Wickert seeks successful resolution for property owners claiming property damage, and is closely involved with the Firm’s inverse condemnation cases arising out of Hurricane Harvey.
 Mr. Wickert is a seasoned litigator with extensive experience working on all aspects of complex, high-stakes trials and appeals.
 Mr. Wickert brings to each case the perspective of having represented both plaintiffs and defendants in a wide variety of commercial and consumer cases in state and federal courts in Texas and elsewhere.

 Before joining Raizner Slania LLP, Mr. Wickert practiced at one of the premier plaintiffs-side litigation boutiques in the country, where he litigated several complicated class action and other multiple-plaintiff cases to successful conclusions.
 Before that, Mr. Wickert practiced commercial litigation at a renowned commercial litigation boutique in Houston, and at a major Texas full-service law firm.
-He has been selected to the Super Lawyers Texas Rising Stars list in 2015 and 2016 (Business Litigation), 2017 (Class Action/Mass Torts), and 2018 (Insurance Coverage).
+He has been selected to the Super Lawyers Texas Rising Stars list by Thomson Reuters from 2015 to 2016 for Business Litigation, in 2017 for Class Action/Mass Torts, and from 2018 to 2020 for Insurance Coverage.
 He also taught business law as an Adjunct Professor at the University of Houston.

 Mr. Wickert graduated magna cum laude in 2005 with a Bachelor of Science in Journalism from Ohio University, which he attended on a full academic scholarship.
 He was a President’s Scholar, National Merit Scholar, and Ohio Board of Regents Scholar.
 Mr. Wickert moved further south for law school to the Music City, earning his law degree from Vanderbilt University in 2008.
 At Vanderbilt, he served as Articles Editor of the Vanderbilt Journal of Entertainment and Technology Law and was the champion of the school’s mock trial competition.